-One of our favorite parts of Cape Cod is its rich history.
-As you travel through each town, you are sure to see houses and buildings that are over a hundred years old.
-Brewster, MA, history dates all the way back 1803 where it was delegated as a parish of Harwich and incorporated as a town!
+One of our favorite things about Cape Cod is its rich history.
+As you travel through each town, you’re sure to see houses and buildings that are more than a hundred years old.
+Brewster, MA, history dates all the way back 1803 when it was delegated as a parish of Harwich and incorporated as a town!
 With incredible history, a great coastal climate, and gorgeous views, Brewster is a spectacular place to visit.
-Come stay at Candleberry Inn and see for yourself!
+Our Brewster, MA, bed and breakfast is the perfect blend of traditional New England charm and local history.
+Experience it for yourself when you stay with us!

 If you’re planning a trip to Cape Cod, take advantage of our complimentary Vacation Guide.
-Planning a vacation can be hard, so we’ve chosen our favorite things to do in the area to save you from hours of research!
-Skip the tedious part of preparation and use our free guide to find:
+This innkeeper-curated guided includes our favorite things to do in the area to save you from hours of research!

 5 Facts About Brewster, MA, History